"I really f*ck with what you guys are doing at B/R Kicks." - Kyrie Irving

 I similarly had a chance to shape another one of our talent based Sneaker Series which had more of a technical and artistic influence in our "Behind the Design" series that dove deeper into the storytelling behind an athlete and their connection to their shoes.
 I helped come up with the idea on a shoot with Eric Avar who designed much of the Nike Kobe line.
 The Kicks team was on location learning about the new Converse basketball shoe and while we were capturing footage with Eric, I pitched the idea of a series that took these insightful interviews with designers and athletes as its own content vehicle.
 By combining these two perspectives we could offer a holistic overview of the production process and design vision behind the sneaker.

 We did episodes with players such as Bucks Superstar and NBA MVP Giannis Antetokounmpo around the release of his first signature sneaker on location in Greece and how his origin story inspired colorways of his first shoe.
 These in depth sneaker profiles also spoke with members of the sneaker design team who worked on the backend development process of these shoes.
 This idea married the technical and design aspects of the shoe with the brand storytelling and marketing of the product.
-Future episodes included a look at the Olympic Logo Design with Bobby Hundreds, an inside look at Adidas Parley renewable technology with Chad Ochocinco, and and exclusive breakdown of the Air Jordan 34 with Blake Griffin.
+Future episodes included a look at the Olympic Logo Design with Bobby Hundreds, an inside look at Adidas Parley renewable technology with Chad Ochocinco, and and exclusive breakdown of the Air Jordan 34 with Blake Griffin at Nike headquarters.

 However - knowing that leveraging talent wouldn't always be an option that was feasible from a time perspective and from an efficiency perspective, me and the team knew that we would need video franchises that could stand on their own and be done on a repeatable basis without any external factors like access or getting our hands on a shoe to unbox.
 Along with producer Shakir Standley and talent Lance Fresh I helped develop and refine a "Kicks on the Street" show concept that would interact with everyday people as a way to see genuine reactions around new releases and test people's trivia knowledge around the kicks world in almost in a cash cab style quick question challenge for free pairs.
 This gave us something in our show portfolio that contrasted from our more premium access based concepts and could be used to fill the content calendar during times that there were no new shoes coming out.